Learning Transfer Operators by Kernel Density Estimation: Results and Discussion

-As we discussed in the section (\ref{sec:KDE_theory}), KDE is based on the number of data points ($N$) and the kernel bandwidth ($\delta$).
-In this section, we numerically demonstrate the effect of the bandwidth.
-Notice that, a change in the bandwidth will result in a change in the MSE (see figure~(\ref{Fig:KDE_logi})).
-The upper bound (UB) of MSE for the kernel density estimation is given in Eq.~(\ref{Eq:MSE_KDE}) and the following results are calculated by the Eq.~(\ref{Eq:MSE_KDE}).
-Error analysis and the optimal MSE is demonstrated in the figure~(\ref{fig:KDEMSE_UB}).
-Furthermore, note that the optimal MSE can be achieved with a bandwidth of approximately $\delta_{opt;KDE}=0.0011$.
+As we discussed in \cref{sec:KDE_theory}, \gls{kde} is based on the number of data points ($N$) and the kernel bandwidth ($\delta$).
+We now numerically demonstrate (employing the Gaussian kernel for these demonstrations) the effect of the bandwidth.
+Notice that, a change in the bandwidth will result in a change in the \gls{mse} (see \cref{Fig:KDE_logi}).
+The \gls{ub} of \gls{mse} for the \gls{kde} is given in \cref{Eq:MSE_KDE} and the following results are calculated by \cref{Eq:MSE_KDE}.
+Error analysis and the optimal \gls{mse} is demonstrated in \cref{fig:KDEMSE_UB}.
+Furthermore, note that the optimal \gls{mse} can be achieved with a bandwidth of approximately $\delta_{opt;KDE}=0.0011$.

 Due to the unboundedness of the density function, both estimation methods have higher estimation errors closer to the endpoints of the interval $[0,1]$.
-In general, KDE has issues when estimating a probability density with finite support.
-However, the overall estimating error is much lower for KDE when compared to the histogram method.
-Figure~(\ref{Fig:HistVsKDE}) demonstrates that MSE for KDE is comparatively lower than the MSE for histrogram method with their optimal parameter values.
+In general, density estimation has issues when estimating an unbounded probability density with finite support.
+Despite this limitation, the \gls{kde} method tends to have a lower overall error when compared to the histogram method using finite data. \cref{Fig:HistVsKDE} demonstrates that \gls{mse} for \gls{kde} is comparatively lower than the \gls{mse} for histogram method with their optimal parameter values.